GeorgeDav9/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-because NodeLiata are not a JavaScript API, but a browser API
+because NodeLists are not a JavaScript API, but a browser API

 5. What is a component?